 Be careful with these links and attachments as they can contain malware, or they are intended to capture sensitive information (like login details, credit card details, personal data, etc.).
 Verizon Data breach Investigations Report noticed an increase in ransomware attacks by 13% in 2021.

 Make sure you check everything thoroughly before you download or click on anything.

 7. The Nigerian prince is coming to meet you

 Sometimes an email is just too good to be true.
 Did you just win the lottery?
 Do you get a reward by opening the link?
 Are you getting a few million from a Nigerian prince?
 Usually the answer is: no, of course not.

 8. They do get very personal all of a sudden

 Look, we're all pretty private.
 Why on earth would someone suddenly need your bank details, phone number, or other personal information?
 You would make the wrong person very happy if you just shared these things with them.
 Banks and hospitals never suddenly ask you for your personal information, so stay alert!

-In today’s changing digital landscape, it’s important your organization has the tools to stop criminals targeting your employees.
+In today’s changing digital landscape, it’s important that your organization has the tools to stop criminals targeting your employees.
 Training employees in how to identify malicious emails – and report them – is essential in order to protect them, their data and the company’s data.
-SmartLockr spear phishing detection helps you identify and prevent inbound email attacks, while making your in employees aware in real time!
+Smartlockr keeps you aware of when you are sending information outside of your company and when you are sharing sensitive information.